aspose-3d/Aspose.3D-Doc-md/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-3d/public-api-changes-in-aspose-3d-2-x-x/public-api-changes-in-aspose-3d-2-1-0/_index.md

  Discreet3DSLoadOptions loadOpts = new Discreet3DSLoadOptions();

-// sets wheather to use the transformation defined in the first frame of animation track.
+// sets weather to use the transformation defined in the first frame of animation track.

 loadOpts.ApplyAnimationTransform = true;